WenshuaiJiangCorn/sl-experiment-wj/README.md

 Otherwise, the parsing algorithm will not behave as expected, leading to runtime failure.

 ### Mesoscope-VR Assembly:
-This section is currently a placeholder.
-Since we are actively working on the final Mesoscope-VR design, it will be populated once we have a final design implementation.
+***This section is currently a placeholder.
+Since we are actively working on the final Mesoscope-VR design, it will be populated once we have a final design implementation.***

 ___

 ## Data Structure and Management

 The library defines a fixed structure for storing all acquired data which uses a 4-level directory tree hierarchy:
-**root**, **project**, **animal** and **session**.
+**root**, **project**, **animal**, and **session**.

-***Critical!*** Although this library primarily operates the VRPC, it expects all other data directories to be mounted to the VRPC filesystem using the SMB3 protocol.
-In turn, this allows the library to maintain the necessary data directories on all computers used in the data acquisition, preprocessing, and storage in the lab.
-Generally, this library tries to maintain the same data hierarchy on all destinations, as discussed below.

 Currently, our pipeline uses a total of four computers when working with data. **VRPC** and **ScanImagePC** are used to acquire and preprocess the data.
 After preprocessing, the data is moved to the **BioHPC server** and the **Synology NAS** for long-term storage and preprocessing.
 All data movement is performed over 10-Gigabit local networks within the lab and broader Cornell infrastructure.

+***Critical!*** Although this library primarily operates the VRPC, it expects the root data directories for all other PCs used for data acquisition or storage in the lab to be **mounted to the VRPC filesystem using the SMB3 protocol**.
+In turn, this allows the library to maintain the same data hierarchies across all storage machines.

+Generally, the library tries to maintain at least two copies of data for long-term storage: one on the NAS and the other on the BioHPC server.
+Moreover, until `sl-purge` (see below) command is used to clear the VRPC storage, an additional copy of the acquired data is also stored on the VRPC for each recorded session.
+While this design achieves high data integrity (and redundancy), we **highly encourage** all lab members to manually back up critical data to external SSD / HDD drives.

 ### Root Directory
-When a training, experiment, or maintenance runtime command from this library is called for the first time, the library will ask the user to provide the path to the root project directory on the VRPC.
-In the future, the data for all projects will be stored in that directory.
-This directory is referred to as the **local root directory**.
+When a training, experiment, or maintenance runtime command from this library is called for the first time, the library asks the user to provide the path to the root project directory on the VRPC.
+The data for all projects after this point is stored in that directory.
+This directory is referred to as the local **root** directory.
+Moreover, each project can be configured with paths to the root directories on all other computers used for data acquisition or storage (see below).
+However, it is expected that all projects in the lab use the same root directories for all computers.

 ### Project directory
-When a new --project (-p) argument value is provided to any runtime command, the library will generate a new **project** directory under the static **root** directory.
-The project directory will use the project name provided via the command argument as its name.
-As part of this process, a **configuration** subdirectory will also be created under the **project** directory.
+When a new --project (-p) argument value is provided to any runtime command, the library generates a new **project** directory under the static **root** directory.
+The project directory uses the project name provided via the command argument as its name.
+As part of this process, a **configuration** subdirectory is also created under the **project** directory.

-***Critical!*** Inside the **configuration** subdirectory, the library will automatically create a **project_configuration.yaml** file.
+***Critical!*** Inside the **configuration** subdirectory, the library automatically creates a **project_configuration.yaml** file.
 Open that file with a text editor and edit the fields in the file to specify the project configuration.
 Review the [API documentation](https://sl-experiment-api.netlify.app/) for the **ProjectConfiguration** class to learn more about the purpose of each configuration file field.

-Together with the **project_configuration.yaml**, the library will also create an example **default_experiment.yaml** file.
+Together with the **project_configuration.yaml**, the library also creates an example **default_experiment.yaml** file.
 Each experiment that needs to be carried out as part of this project needs to have a dedicated .yaml file, named after the experiment.
-For example, to run the 'default_experiment,' the library will use the configurations stored in the 'default_experiment.yaml' file.
+For example, to run the 'default_experiment,' the library uses the configurations stored in the 'default_experiment.yaml' file.
 You can use the default_experiment.yaml as an example for writing additional experiment configurations.
 Review the [API documentation](https://sl-experiment-api.netlify.app/) for the **ExperimentConfiguration** and **ExperimentState** classes to learn more about the purpose of each field inside the experiment configuration .yaml file.

 ### Animal directory
-When a new --animal (-a) argument value is provided to any runtime command, the library will generate a new **animal** directory under the **root** and **project** directory combination.
-The directory will use the ID of the animal, provided via the command argument as its name.
+When a new --animal (-a) argument value is provided to any runtime command, the library generates a new **animal** directory under the **root** and **project** directory combination.
+The directory uses the ID of the animal, provided via the command argument as its name.

-Under each animal directory, two additional directories will be created.
+Under each animal directory, two additional directories are created.
 First, the **persistent_data** directory, which is used to store the information that has to stay on the VRPC when the acquired data is transferred from the VRPC to other destinations.
-Seconds, the **metadata** directory, which is used to store information that does not change between sessions, such as the information about the surgical procedures performed on the animal.
+Second, the **metadata** directory, which is used to store information that does not change between sessions, such as the information about the surgical procedures performed on the animal.

 ### Session directory